Cody-Nicholson96/Non-Tech/Critical_Thinking/generalisation.md

 ***

-###Gerneralisations can be hard or soft
+### Generalizations can be hard or soft
 -

-Hard generalisations can be conveyed by using a quantifier-word like 'all', 'no', or 'every'
+Hard generalizations can be conveyed by using a quantifier-word like 'all', 'no', or 'every'

 For example: